-• The maximum allowable distance between the forward suspension crossmember and the next crossmember forward is 47.2 inches (1200 mm).
+The maximum allowable distance between the forward suspension crossmember and the next crossmember forward is 47.2 inches (1200 mm).
 If the distance exceeds 47.2 inches (1200 mm) after the wheelbase is lengthened, add a crossmember between them.
 See Figure 5-2.
-See Figure 4-7 on page 4-5 for crossmember hole patterns.
+See Section 4 for crossmember hole patterns.